meyfa/ka-mensa-fetch/README.md

 This project is neither affiliated with nor endorsed by the Studierendenwerk Karlsruhe or the Karlsruhe Institute of Technology.

-If you see anything break, please feel free to open an issue!
+If you see anything break, please open an issue!

 ## Usage